Zyara-1ot/my-neovim-config/README.md

 > On Windows, Neovim config lives at `%LOCALAPPDATA%\nvim` instead of `~/.config/nvim`.
 Everything **inside** the config folder is identical - only the root location is different.

-On first launch on either OS, Lazy.nvim will bootstrap itself and install every plugin automatically.
+On first launch on any OS, Lazy.nvim will bootstrap itself and install every plugin automatically.
 This may take 1-2 minutes.
 Once done, restart Neovim and everything will be ready.

 ---